 Noninterest income for the year ended December 31, 2021 was \$97.5 million compared to \$101.6 million for the year ended December 31, 2020, a decrease of \$4.1 million, or 4.1%.
 Income from mortgage banking activities decreased \$5.3 million, or 8.2%, to \$59.7 million for the December 31, 2021 from \$65.0 million for the year ended December 31, 2020.
 The decrease was primarily the result of a reduction of \$106.3 million in interest rate lock commitments and a decline in gain on sale margins, partially offset by an increase of \$58.1 million in mortgage loan originations for the year ended December 31, 2021 compared to the year ended December 31, 2020.
 Our mortgage originations experienced another high level of volume in 2021 as the industry continued to benefit from historic low levels of interest rates through a majority of 2021.
 Refinance activity represented 54% of the 2021 originations as compared to 53% in 2020.
-Refinance activity is expected to taper off in 2022 and then return to more historically-consistent levels.
 Additionally, bank card services and interchange fee income increased \$2.2 million and income from insurance activities increased \$670 thousand for the year ended December 31, 2021 compared to the year ended December 31, 2020.
 The increase in bank card services and interchange fee income was primarily tied to the growth in deposits, increased consumer spending, and the expansion of credit card services.
-The increase in income from insurance activities is primarily related to increased premiums paid in 2021.
+The increase in income from insurance activities was primarily related to increased premiums paid in 2021.
 Further, there was a \$2.3 million gain on sale of securities in the first quarter of 2020.